Simply Deep: awe

 52 Ways to Walk by Annabel Streets, offers a variety of ways to walk within each chapter.
 In a glance over the table of contents, my eyes landed on Week 44: Seek Out the Sublime.
 Without even beginning to read, I was already taken with awe and wonder.
 When opened, I quickly found my inner voice saying, “Yes, it’s time to begin this again.”

-God gave us the simple and natural stride of walking— a kind exercise to get us outside and to see His creations: sky and clouds, trees and cacti, flora and fauna (flowers and animals), sand and rocks, light and shadows, radiant sunsets or the morning’s dawn, and so much more.
+God gave us the simple and natural stride of walking— a kind exercise to get us outside and to see His creation of sky and clouds, trees and cacti, flora and fauna (flowers and animals), sand and rocks, light and shadows, radiant sunsets or the morning’s dawn, and so much more.

 Pause for a moment, go outside and see where you are.